nicolashery/mac-dev-setup/README.md

 Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.

+**Note**: If you are running **OS X 10.9 Mavericks**, then you can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.

 Finally, we can install Hombrew!
 In the terminal paste the following line (without the `$`), hit **Enter**, and follow the steps on the screen:

     $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go/install)"